When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems: Discussion

-More broadly, our findings raise the question of whether game-theoretic rationality is the right framework for multi-stakeholder governance simulations.
-When agent behavior is shaped as much by identity framing as by incentive structure, the assumptions underlying equilibrium-based analysis may not hold.
-Complex civic contexts involving heterogeneous stakeholders, value conflicts, and coordination under uncertainty may require deliberative approaches that explicitly account for identity, framing, and normative disagreement~\cite{susskind1999consensus,susskind2002transboundary}, rather than treating agents as payoff maximizers operating within a fixed game.
+These findings question whether game-theoretic rationality is the right framework for multi-stakeholder governance simulations.
+When identity framing shapes agent behavior as strongly as incentive structure, the assumptions underlying equilibrium-based analysis fail.
+Civic contexts with heterogeneous stakeholders, value conflicts, and coordination under uncertainty may call for deliberative approaches that account for identity, framing, and normative disagreement \cite{susskind1999consensus,susskind2002transboundary}.
+Treating agents as payoff maximizers within a fixed game may be the wrong model for these settings.